An Exploration of the Difference Between Leadership and Management

 Leaders are traditionally more resilient and bigger advocates of change, but that doesn’t mean that managers don’t need to be adaptable.

-Managers need to have an open mind and an adaptable approach to be able to shift priorities, change work processes to increase efficiency, or be responsive to new information, for example.
+Therefore, managers also need to have an open mind and an adaptable approach to be able to shift priorities, change work processes to increase efficiency, or be responsive to new information, for example.

 Similarity #7: Accountability